jdh2021/jquery-salary-calculator/README.md

 ## Checklist

-[ ] Build out HTML structure including employee output table and placeholders [ ] Create inputs for employee first name, last name, ID #, job title, annual salary [ ] Create buttons to submit employee and delete employee
+[X] Build out HTML structure including employee output table and placeholders [X] Create inputs for employee first name, last name, ID #, job title, annual salary [X] Create buttons to submit employee and delete employee

-[ ] Get the value of the employee inputs upon button click [ ] Store the employee information in an empty array
-[ ] Target the output (employee output table) by ID and empty it [ ] Loop through the employee information array to append the value of the inputs to the table data cells in the employee output table
-[ ] Clear the inputs
+[X] Get the value of the employee inputs upon button click [X] Store the employee information in an empty array [X] Target the output (employee output table) by ID and empty it [X] Loop through the employee information array to append the value of the [X] Inputs to the table data cells in the employee output table [X] Clear the inputs

 [ ] Target the output (total monthly cost) by its ID and empty it [ ] Loop the annual salaries to add and divide by 12 to get the value of the total monthly cost